BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 This is **the 2nd crucial mistake** that the behavioral analysis is considered to be a part of FOD and is forgotten/neglected during OOD.
-If the developer has considered the behaviors of the two entities, she would have realized that the line piece is a bounded geometry and the bounded geometries have common properties under many geometric operations.
+If the developer has considered the behaviors of the two entities, she would have realized that the line piece was a bounded geometry and the bounded geometries had common properties under many geometric operations.
 A line piece acts very similarly with a surface or a solid as they are all bounded geometries.
 Similarly, an axis is similar with a circle or an ellipse while perforrming a translation.
 Hence, the term boundary would have an important role in the design of a geometric library